Shubhamx9/defi-agent/docs/TEAM_INTEGRATION.md

 ---

-**Ready to integrate! 🚀**
+**Ready for Team Integration! 🚀**

-Your backend is production-ready and waiting for frontend/blockchain integration.
-All APIs are documented and tested.
+The backend AI system is production-ready and provides clean APIs for seamless frontend and blockchain integration.
+All endpoints are documented, tested, and designed for team collaboration.